Nitnptl/nitnptl/content/en/posts/2021-03-15-thermography.md

   (DITI) is the type of thermography that's used to diagnose breast cancer.
 DITI reveals temperature differences on the surface of the breasts to diagnose breast cancer.
-draft: true
+draft: false
-hideToc: true
+hideToc: false
 enableToc: true
 enableTocContent: true
 author: Technovision
 authorEmoji: ✍
-pinned: true
+pinned: false
 image: /images/posts/thermography.jpg
 tags:
   - thermography